Lingo (American game show): 1987 version

 Two teams of two contestants, one of them usually a returning champion, compete.
-To start the game, each team receives a randomly generated "Lingo" card, similar in manner to a Bingo card, with some spaces already filled in.
-The 1987 version started with seven spaces filled in, while all other versions start with ten.
+To start the game, each team receives a randomly generated "Lingo" card, similar in manner to a bingo card.
+Seven spaces are filled in, with one team playing with odd numbers and the other with even numbers.

 The team is then given the first letter of a five-letter mystery word and must make attempts at guessing the word by spelling it out.
 To assist in figuring out the word, each letter lights up.
 A letter that turns red is in the mystery word and in the right place, one that is yellow is in the mystery word but in the wrong place, and one that does not light up is not in the mystery word at all.
-If the team did not come up with the right word on the first try, they were shown which letters were correctly-placed as well as those in the word but not correctly placed.
+If the team did not come up with the right word on the first try, they were shown which letters were correctly placed as well as those in the word but not correctly placed.
 A team has five turns in which to guess the word.

-Control passes to the opposing team if the team in control either fails to make a guess before five seconds expire; makes an invalid guess (a misspelled word, a proper noun, a contraction, a hyphenate, or a word not five letters in length), or guesses incorrectly on the fifth turn.
+Control passes to the opposing team if the team in control either fails to guess before five seconds expire; makes an invalid guess (a misspelled word, a proper noun, a contraction, a hyphenate, or a word not five letters in length), or guesses incorrectly on the fifth turn.
 Passing control to the opposing team also reveals another letter in the word, unless doing so would fill in the word completely.
-If the opposing team still fails to guess, then the word is discarded and a new one generated.
+If the opposing team still fails to guess, then the word is discarded and a new one is generated.

-After correctly guessing a word, a team draws balls from a hopper in front of them.
-Most of the balls contain numbers, which correspond to those on each team's respective Lingo board.
-The 1987 version also featured "prize balls," which awarded trips or cash if drawn.
-Also present are red balls, which if drawn, immediately forfeit control to the opposing team.
-Starting with the 2002 version, the red balls were known as "stoppers."
-The goal of the Lingo board is to achieve five covered spaces in a row in any direction, known as a "Lingo".
-Doing so awarded $250 cash on the 1987 version, with the first team to complete a Lingo being declared the winner.
+After correctly guessing a word, the team that did so got a chance to draw two balls from inside their hopper, with each teammate drawing one.
+Each hopper contained balls that had the uncovered positions on the Lingo board printed on them, as well as three gold balls and three red balls.
+The gold balls awarded prizes to the team if they were drawn, and the team had to win the game to claim them.
+The red balls, if drawn, caused the team to lose control.

+Play continued until one of the teams made a Lingo (five numbers consecutively aligned either horizontally, vertically, or diagonally), with that team winning the game and $250 plus whatever prizes they had earned with the gold Lingo balls (if any).
+Later on in the run, the cash prize awarded was based on the type of Lingo that was made.
+A horizontal or vertical Lingo paid $500, a diagonal Lingo $1,000, and a “Double Lingo”, which happened when one Lingo ball completed two lines, was worth $2,000.
+The gold prize balls were eventually done away with as well.